 When a vehicle is financed, the financial institution – usually a bank - will be listed as a lienholder and retains the original title.
 When a lien has been satisfied on a paper title, the lienholder can issue a lien release either by signing off on the front of the title or with a letter on loan institution letterhead.
 If applicable, provide the lien release documentation to the buyer.

 Although not legally required, the Utah DMV advises and provides private sellers with a bill of sale (form TC-843) to use when selling your car on your own.
 The bill of sale provides proof the seller has legally transferred ownership of the vehicle to the buyer.
 For the buyer, the bill of sale documents the price of the vehicle for sales tax purposes.
+A bill of sale can be handwritten or typed/printed, but it should be in ink and never in pencil.
 The bill of sale should contain the following information:

 All private vehicle sales are subject to a Sales and Use Tax which is based on the sales price listed in the bill of sale.
 Private sellers are not required to collect sales tax when they sell the vehicle.
 Vehicle purchases between immediate family members (mother, father, spouse, children, siblings) are not exempt from this tax, unlike in other states.
 If the vehicle is being gifted, the seller should include a purchase price of “GIFT / $0” on the Bill of Sale.
 Gifted vehicles are not subject to a sale tax.